notthetup/vboxrite/README.md

 vboxrite
 ========

-Simple script to automate running spinrite ISO on a VirtualBox
+Simple script to automate running spinrite ISO on a VirtualBox.

+###